Exclusive!

 from Egypta, An Egyptian Suite

-in Rich and Strange (aka
+in Rich and Strange aka

-East of Shanghai)
+East of Shanghai

 directed by Alfred Hitchcock (UK, 1931)

-A young English couple, Fred and Emily
+A young English couple, Fred and

-all their dreams.
-They leave for a cruise to the Far
+to realize all their dreams.
+They leave for a

-East behaving as rich people.
-Paris is the first stop
+cruise to the Far East behaving as rich people.

-and the Folies Bergère are not to be missed.
-In the
+not to be missed.
+In the sheer and low cut gown

-sheer and low cut gown that she wears for the first
+that she wears for the first time, Emily feels as

-time, Emily feels as naked as the chorus girls on
+naked as the chorus girls on stage actually are.

-However, a prudish Hitchcock delivers a
+However, a prudish Hitchcock

-show.
-One of the numbers is danced to a few bars of Slave
+Folies Bergère show.
+One of the numbers is danced

-Dance, by exotic female warriors armed with
+exotic female warriors armed with lances and

-Rich and
+Rich

-Strange can be watched on INTERNET ARCHIVE.
+and Strange can be watched on INTERNET ARCHIVE.
 Slave

 Dance is at 11:27.